How to block a number on iPhone

-This means developers are launching apps left, right and centre to make it a whole lot easier for you to snoop on unwanted callers, from telemarketing firms to fake insurance companies, and remove them instantly.
-That is definitely faster and easier than having to trawl through your phone's settings to do so.
+This means developers are launching apps that make it a whole lot easier for you to keep an eye out for unwanted callers, from telemarketing firms to fake insurance companies, and remove them instantly.

 Blocking a number when the caller masks their ID